noobshow/terms/payment-terms/global.md

 You:

-a) may only integrate and use Bancontact in the manner communicated to you by Stripe from to time; and
+1. may only integrate and use Bancontact in the manner communicated to you by Stripe from to time; and

-b) may use Bancontact trademarks, logos, graphics and banners as part of your integration, provided that you do so without making any modifications, and that you cease all use upon termination of this Agreement.
+2. may use Bancontact trademarks, logos, graphics and banners as part of your integration, provided that you do so without making any modifications, and that you cease all use upon termination of this Agreement.

 In deciding to integrate Bancontact, you understand and accept that:

-a) execution of a Bancontact transfer, as well as the ability of a Customer to cancel or revoke a transfer, is contingent upon the then current terms and conditions of the Customer’s bank; and
+1. execution of a Bancontact transfer, as well as the ability of a Customer to cancel or revoke a transfer, is contingent upon the then current terms and conditions of the Customer’s bank; and

-b) Bancontact is not available for all Belgium bank accounts.
+2. Bancontact is not available for all Belgium bank accounts.

 # EPS (E-PAYMENT STANDARD)